FC Feronikeli 74: Stadium

 The club has played its home games at the Rexhep Rexhepi Stadium (Stadiumi Rexhep Rexhepi) is a multi-purpose stadium in Glogovac, Kosovo.
 The stadium has a capacity of 6,000 people all seater and is named after the club's former player and captain Rexhep Rexhepi, who fought for the Kosovo Liberation Army and was killed on 12 February 1999 by Serb forces during KLA insurgency right before the start of the Kosovo War.

 Supporters

 Tigrat e Zi are the clubs' supporters.
 The supporters stand in the West part of the stadium.
+They named themselves after the special operations forces ‘Tigrat e Zi’ of the 111th brigade ‘Adem Jashari’ of the Kosovo Liberation Army as that’s where they were active during the Kosovo War.